Focus on you

 Long-term disability(LTD)

-If you’re an eligible associate, the coverage pays 100% of your base pay for weeks two through eight and 70% of your base pay for weeks nine through 26, as long as you remain unable to return to work.
+If you’re an eligible associate, the benefit pays 100% of your base pay for weeks two through eight and 70% of your base pay from weeks nine through 26, as long as you remain medically unable to return to work.

 A one-week elimination period applies.